anastr0/mail-filter/README.md

     "rules": [
         {
-            "field": "'FROM' or 'TO' or 'SUBJECT' or 'RECEIVED_DATE'", "predicate": "'CONTAINS' or 'DOES_NOT_CONTAIN' or 'EQUALS' or 'NOT_EQUAL' or 'LESS_THAN' or 'GREATER_THAN', 'LESS_THAN' and 'GREATER_THAN' only for 'RECEIVED_DATE'
+            "field": "'FROM' or 'TO' or 'SUBJECT' or 'RECEIVED_DATE'", "predicate": "('CONTAINS' or 'DOES_NOT_CONTAIN' or 'EQUALS' or 'NOT_EQUAL') for string fields and ('LESS_THAN' or 'GREATER_THAN',) for time fields like 'RECEIVED_DATE'", "value": "'string value' or 'time interval' (e.g., '2 days')" }
-                            Rest for string fields,",
-            "value": "'string value' or 'time interval' (e.g., '2 days')" }
     ],